saymi313/Backend/VERCEL_DEPLOYMENT.md

 ## 🚀 Deployment Steps

+### Important: File Uploads in Serverless

+**⚠️ Vercel's filesystem is read-only except for `/tmp`**

+The app now automatically detects serverless environments and uses `/tmp/uploads` instead of `./uploads`.
+However, note:

+- Files in `/tmp` are **ephemeral** - they're deleted after the function finishes
+- For production, you should use cloud storage (AWS S3, Cloudinary, etc.)
+- Local development still uses `./uploads` folder

+**Recommended for production:**
+1. Use a service like Cloudinary, AWS S3, or Google Cloud Storage
+2. Update `multer.js` to use a cloud storage adapter
+3. Or use Vercel Blob Storage: https://vercel.com/docs/storage/vercel-blob

 ### 1. Set Environment Variables in Vercel

 Go to your Vercel project → Settings → Environment Variables and add: